GregWills97/greg-overlay/README.md

 # Gregory Williams Gentoo Overlay
-This is my Gentoo overlay with ebuilds that either are not in the official repository, or some of my own software I maintain.
+This is my Gentoo overlay with ebuilds that either are not in the official repository, or some of my own software that I maintain.

 ## Installation
 ### Using Portage
-Create a file under `/etc/portage/repos.conf/greg-overlay.conf` with this text:
+Create a file named `/etc/portage/repos.conf/greg-overlay.conf` with this text:

 	[greg-overlay]
 	auto-sync = yes